foxcolinVT/batbot6/Teensy/Teensy Motor Control Unit (TMCU)/TMCU_Functions_V2/README.txt

 	Loop recieves this info and calls the move stepper function which interpretes which stepper to move, by how many steps and in what direction.

+TESTING:
+	Opcodes 0x06 and 0x07 open and close all servos (respectively)